ldstep/ldstepweblog/src/notes.md

 June 15, 2026, at 4:18:56 PM

 This morning, I was wondering why I don't use BBEdit for more than managing this blog and working with scripts.
-I concluded that one of the reasons was the limited number of available themes; by default, there are none that I particularly like.
+I concluded that one of the reasons is the limited number of available themes; by default, there are none that I particularly like.
 Looking for something to do this morning, I asked Gemini if it could create BBEdit themes for me, and the answer was yes.
 So now I have Nord and Everforest dark themes.
 I plan to tweak them a little, but it's a good start.

 ---